jaegertracing/jaeger/README.md

 All Jaeger backend components expose [Prometheus](https://prometheus.io/) metrics by default (other metrics backends are also supported).
 Logs are written to standard out using the structured logging library [zap](https://github.com/uber-go/zap).

+### Security

+Third-party security audits of Jaeger are available in https://github.com/jaegertracing/security-audits.
+Please see [Issue #1718](https://github.com/jaegertracing/jaeger/issues/1718) for the summary of available security mechanisms in Jaeger.

 ### Backwards compatibility with Zipkin

 Although we recommend instrumenting applications with OpenTracing API and binding to Jaeger client libraries to benefit